Table of Contents

 assists=c(4, 8, 7, 10, 11, 7))

-#create scatter plot where point shape is based on team
+#create scatter plot where point shape and color are based on the 'team' variable

 ggplot(df, aes(x=points, y=assists, group=team)) +